Watertown woman confronts man mopping up chalk messages of support for Black Lives Matter

 The man washed away the word “black” in “black lives matter” and before she started recording, Burns said the man used the mop to erase the names of George Floyd and a number of others.

-That man who wore a full-face mask later spoke to 7NEWS, identified himself as David, and said, “I didn’t stop anyone from writing words on the sidewalk this area but it is also my right to erase those words with a wet mop.”
+That man, who wore a full-face mask, later spoke to 7NEWS, identifying himself as David.

+He said, “I didn’t stop anyone from writing words on the sidewalk in this area but it is also my right to erase those words with a wet mop.”

 “As an American citizen, I believe in the right to express yourself,” he continued.
 “I am, in a social sense, colorblind.
 I do not recognize any race or people.”